Stop Sending Meeting Data to US Servers. Try MeetMemo

 What Belgian law says about recording meetings

-Before we dive into GDPR, let's clarify what Belgian law actually says about recording meetings.
+Before getting into GDPR, it's worth clarifying what Belgian law actually requires when recording meetings.

 Consent requirements in Belgium